crate/crate/docs/general/builtins/table-functions.rst

 ===============

 Table functions are :ref:`functions <gloss-function>` that produce a set of rows.
-They can either be used in place of a relation in the ``FROM`` clause, or within the select list of a query.
+They can be used in place of a relation in the ``FROM`` clause.

 If used within the select list, the table functions will be :ref:`evaluated
 <gloss-evaluation>` per row of the relations in the ``FROM`` clause, generating